-You can reach MicroImages on the Internet for email and file transfer.
-Our Internet address is tnt.microimages.com.
-Web access is available at www.microimages.com.
-FTP access is available at ftp.microimages.com.
-As a matter of security, our Internet computer is completely separated from our other machines at MicroImages.
+If you are on the Internet or have email access to it, you can reach MicroImages directly for email and file transfer.
+Our Internet address is microimages.com.
+As a matter of security, our internet computer is completely separated from our internal network at MicroImages.